AndersDeath/diary2/000-current.md

 # 08 June - Thursday - Yerevan - 252 day of immigration

-So, I was working for whole day.
+So, I was working for whole day as usual.